dizda/CloudBackupBundle/README.md

 ---
 This bundle was inspired from [KachkaevDropboxBackupBundle](https://github.com/kachkaev/KachkaevDropboxBackupBundle).

-It is 2.1.x compatible, I'll make some tests as soon as time permits.
+It is Symfony2.1, 2.2 and 2.3 compatible, I'll make some tests as soon as time permits.

 Enjoy, PR are welcome !